labRadioVision/CNR-FL-Algorithms_4TRUSTroke/README.md

 ## TRUSTroke FL platform

-FL platform developed by CNR and POLIMI for selected FL algorithms performance verification.
+FL platform developed by CNR, CERN and POLIMI for selected FL algorithms performance verification.
 Designed for Horizon EU TRUSTroke project and general research on FL.

 ### Installation